 If there’s one thing you need to know about Mardis Gras foods, is that skimping on calories here and there is NOT a concern.
 As a matter of fact, the whole spirit of the day revolves around feasting and indulgence in delicious fashion!

-What Kind of Rum Is the Best for Baking?
+What Kind of Alcohol Is the Best for Baking?

 When you’re doing any kind of baking with booze, you’re going to want to know what’s the most suitable liquor for baking with.
 Worry not!
-Besides the fact that this cake is so easy to make, it goes perfectly with one of the more common bottles of rum you’ll find out there.
-Balancing the sweetness of this yellow cake, spiced rum is the perfect choice.
+Besides the fact that this cake is so easy to make, it goes perfectly with one of the more common bottles of bourbon you’ll find out there.
+Balancing the sweetness of this yellow cake, Jim Beam, or Maker’s Mark both make the perfect choice.
 It’s sweet enough to compliment the cake and icing, while adding a distinct spiced note to each bite.
 The boozy flavor will be maintained throughout the cooking process, making it a memorable and savory treat.